 By the 1892-1893 winter season, 77 Marlborough was the home of coal dealer Frederic Parker and his wife, Mary (McBurney) Parker.
 They previously had lived at 1 Spruce.
 They continued to live at 77 Marlborough in 1894, but had moved to Bedford in 1895.

 During the 1894-1895 winter season, it was the home of Miss Charlotte Henderson Guild.
 She probably had previously lived at 80 Beacon with her mother, Elizabeth Henderson (Rice) Guild, the widow of Samuel Eliot Guild.
 Elizabeth Guild had died in June of 1894.

-Charlotte Guild moved from 77 Marlborough by the next season and by 1897 was living at 251 Beacon, which she had purchased in March of 1894 but was leased to others.
+Charlotte Guild was traveling in Europe during the 1895-1896 winter season, and by the 1896-1897 season was living at 251 Beacon, which she had purchased in March of 1894 but was leased to others.

 77 Marlborough was not listed in the 1896 Blue Book.

 By the 1896-1897 winter season, it was the home of attorney Emor Herbert Harding and his wife, Helen Beal (Hall) Harding.
 They previously had lived in Milton.
 They continued to live at 77 Marlborough in 1900, after which they moved to 155 Bay State Road.

 By the 1901-1902 winter season, it was the home of attorney Robert Hallowell Gardiner and his wife, Alice (Bangs) Gardiner.
 They previously had lived in Chestnut Hill.
 They continued to live at 77 Marlborough during the 1907-1908 season, but moved thereafter to 322 Beacon.